MojosBeans100/MS4-spaceport/README.md

 - Create pipeline (user): to display an interactive form for creating a pipeline

 The additional pages are as follows:
-- Edit pipeline
+- Edit pipeline: for users to edit pipeline details
-- Delete pipeline
+- Delete pipeline: for users to delete pipelines
-- Confirmation of deleted pipeline
+- Confirmation of deleted pipeline: to confirm the deletion of a pipeline
-- Log in/log out/sign up pages
+- Log in/log out/sign up pages: for user to be able to sign in/up/out

 The website was designed to be simple, clear and non-cluttered, basic in structure, with attractive images of satellites and images captured by satellites.
 Bootstrap was used to aid responsiveness, as well as media queries in CSS.